 Adding New Pages: To create a new page, click the New Page button located at the top of the virtual paper.
 Clicking the New Page button will bring up the Construction Page Options box.

 You give the page a name and select the page size from the drop-down.
-To create a custom page size or margins, simply type in the measurements.
+To create a custom page size or margins, select Custom from the Page Size drop down menu, then type in the Width and Height.

 Set the page orientation and check Grid Options to print the construction grid on the page.
 Press the Save button when you are done.